matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 6. Print the output matching the format of the input method the IR compiler is called with.

 Our IR compilers leverage I/O mechanisms which already exist in the high-level source code compilers.
-They may modify the input and output to some extent, and add data for features unique to zkEVM, and remove unsupported feature artifacts.
+They may modify the input and output to some extent, add data for features unique to zkEVM, and remove unsupported feature artifacts.

 ## Assembler